BIATeam/BIADocs/docs/30-DeveloperGuide/15-RightManagement/30-Role.md

 ```

 ### Permission in Back
-In the controller decorate the function with the requiered permission
+In the controller decorate the function with the required permission
 ```csharp
         [Authorize(Roles = Rights.Notifications.ListAccess)]
         public async Task<IActionResult> GetUnreadIds()